DanyalAliAsghar/danyalaliasghar.github.io/content/jobs/dinCloud/index.md

 - Implemented MVC architecture in developing the web application with the help of Django framework.

 - Develop consumer-based features and applications using Python, Django, HTML, behaviour Driven Development (BDD) and pair-based programming.

 - Developed entire frontend and backend modules using Python on Django Web Framework.

 - Implemented the SDK for Azure in Python for connection between dinManage portal and Azure.

 - Fine-tuned and maintained database with respect to specific behaviors.

-- Involved in build and Azure deployment of Fuction Apps as API services to communicate with the database.
+- Involved in build and Azure deployment of Fuction Apps as API services to communicate with the database using Visual Studio Code extensions.

 - Experience working in agile environments with tools like Git.